fabianorodrigo/dAppSoccerbet/README.md

 ng serve --open
 ```

+# Modules
-### UI Angular
+## UI Angular

 User interface built in Angular where bettors buy tokens, make their toss and withdraw their prize in Ether.

+## Smart Contracts

-### Contracts
+### BetToken:

-BetToken: It's a ERC20 token implementation.
+It's a ERC20 token implementation.
 A token or fraction is minted when the same quantity of Ether is received by the contract.
 The bettings are made using BetToken.
 It's upgradeable by use of OpenZeppelin Upgrades following the UUPS pattern.

+### GameFactory:
-GameFactory: It's the management center of soccer games.
+It's the management center of soccer games.
 It's through it that games are registred by ADMIN.
 It's upgradeable by use of OpenZeppelin Upgrades following the Transparent Proxy pattern.

+### Game:
-Game: Represents a soccer game and manages the bets related to this specific game, registring bets and spliting prize.
+Represents a soccer game and manages the bets related to this specific game, registring bets and spliting prize.

+### Calculator:
-Calculator: Contract that provides Math functions.
+Contract that provides Math functions.
 It's upgradeable by use of OpenZeppelin Upgrades following the Transparent Proxy pattern.

-### Structs

-Bet: One score tossed by a bettor and the amount of tokens he is putting in the game
-Score: A score composed by number of goals scored by home team and number of goals scored by visitor team

 # TODO